Forge Integration

 GitLab

-Project or group webhook → URL from Gradient, Secret token = the integration's secret, trigger = Push events.
+Project or group webhook → URL from Gradient, Secret token = the integration's secret.
+Enable the Push events, Tag push events, Merge request events, Comments (note events), and Releases events triggers.
+A push-only webhook never delivers MR CI or the /gradient run / /gradient approve comment commands (GitLab emits no review webhook).
 Gradient compares the X-Gitlab-Token header against the stored secret.

 GitHub App